-2.11 Water Cycle Management
+2.10 Water Cycle Management

-2.11.1 Council water quality controls
+2.10.1 Council Water Quality Controls

-Port Stephens Council (PSC) DCP water quality targets vary depending on lot size and whether the lot is located within the Drinking Water Catchment (refer Figure A6 in Appendix A)
+Port Stephens Council (PSC) DCP water quality targets vary depending on lot size and whether the lot is located within the Drinking Water Catchment (refer Figure A6 in Appendix A).

-The DCP water quality targets are stated in Table 2-13.
-Council's 'water quality stripping targets' otherwise known as pollutant load reduction targets are provided in Table 2-14.
-A summary of the Neutral or Beneficial Effect (NorBE) criteria and how it relates to stormwater management is provided in section 2.11.2.
+The DCP water quality targets are stated in Table 2-12.
+Council's 'water quality stripping targets' otherwise known as pollutant load reduction targets are provided in Table 2-13.
+A summary of the Neutral or Beneficial Effect (NorBE) criteria for the Drinking Water Catchment and how it relates to stormwater management is provided in section 2.10.2.

-Type of development or site area Water Quality Targets Sile alea Development within a Drinking Water Catchment Development outside a Drinking Water Catchment Minor alterations and / or additions on a lot with a site area less than 250 m 2 No water quality measures are required No water quality measures are required Lots with a site area greater than 250 m 2 and less than 2500 m 2 Before water is released into public drainage, the water quality outcomes shall achieve: NorBE; or Councils water quality stripping targets Whichever achieves the better water quality outcomes Before water is released into public drainage it must achieve Council's water quality stripping targets Lots with a site area equal to or greater than 2500 m 2 Before water is released into public drainage, the water quality outcomes shall achieve: NorBE; or Councils water quality stripping targets Whichever achieves the better water quality outcomes Before water is released into public drainage it must achieve Council's water quality stripping targets
+Type of development or site area Water Quality Targets Development within a Drinking Water Catchment Development outside a Drinking Water Catchment Lots with a site area equal to or greater than 2500 m 2 Before water is released into public drainage, the water quality outcomes shall achieve: Before water is released into public drainage it must achieve Council's water quality stripping targets NOIDE, OI Councils water quality stripping targets Whichever achieves the better water quality outcomes

-Table 2-13 - Council Water Quality Targets
+Table 2-12 - Council Water Quality Targets

-PSC also set mean annual pollutant load reduction targets for releases to sensitive catchments within their Water Sensitive Development Strategy Guidelines (BMT, 2011).
-These are more stringent than the PSC DCP targets for TN and TP, but less stringent than the DCP target for TSS and equivalent for Gross Pollutants, refer Table 2-14.
+PSC also sets water quality stripping targets for releases to sensitive catchments within their Water Sensitive Development Strategy Guidelines (BMT, 2011).
+These are more stringent than the PSC DCP targets for TN and TP, but less stringent than the DCP target for TSS and equivalent for Gross Pollutants, refer Table 2-13.